earth-mover/icechunk/spec/icechunk-spec.md

 - The **Snapshot file** records all of the different arrays and groups in the repository, plus their metadata.
 Every new commit creates a new snapshot file.
 The snapshot file contains pointers to one or more chunk manifest files and [optionally] attribute files.
 - **Chunk manifests** store references to individual chunks.
 A single manifest may store references for multiple arrays or a subset of all the references for a single array.
 - **Attributes files** provide a way to store additional user-defined attributes for arrays and groups outside of the structure file.
-This is important when the attributes are very large.
+This is important if attributes are very large, otherwise, they will be stored inline in the snapshot file.
 - **Chunk files** store the actual compressed chunk data, potentially containing data for multiple chunks in a single file.
 - **Reference files** track the state of branches and tags, containing a lightweight pointer to a snapshot file.
 Transactions on a branch are committed by creating the next branch file in a sequence.

-When reading from store, the client opens the latest branch or tag file to obtain a pointer to the relevant snapshot file.
+When reading from object store, the client opens the latest branch or tag file to obtain a pointer to the relevant snapshot file.
 The client then reads the snapshot file to determine the structure and hierarchy of the repository.
 When fetching data from an array, the client first examines the chunk manifest file[s] for that array and finally fetches the chunks referenced therein.